 Kids with anorexia, on the other hand, can cover up their excess weight loss by claiming that it’s because they play a lot of sports.
 Any sign that parents may not catch at home, no matter how much they stare at their kids, may be picked up by the mental health professional.

 Another reason why meeting a psychologist annually is suitable for children of all ages is that most of them have this inkling that they should pick what they are going to tell their mom and dad; otherwise, they may get scolded.
-This is regardless of the truth that parents always encourage kids to voice out whatever’s in their mind.
+This is regardless of the truth that parents always encourage kids to voice out whatever’s in their minds.
 You’ve been a child once — you know how it works.

 Well, the things that the children feel the need to keep as a secret to their family can be divulged to psychologists.
 The latter are trained to turn any space into a safe one and make even a child who’s still learning how to read and write talk about their issues.
 Child psychologists, to be specific, are capable of understanding how the youngsters think and what coping mechanisms may work for them.